PrincetonUniversity/SPECFEMPP/docs/parameter_documentation/seismogram_setup.rst

 **documentation** : Type of seismogram format to be written.

-Possible formats:
-1. ascii - ASCII format writes calculated seismogram values to seismogram files in string format.
+1. ascii - :ref:`ASCII` writes calculated seismogram values to seismogram files in string format.

 **Parameter Name** : ``seismogram.output-folder``
 ******************************************************